 But we never, ever compromise on values

-By the end of 2016, we wanted to grow beyond our team of 8, but feared to lose our identity in that process.
+By the end of 2016, we wanted to grow beyond our team of 8 but feared losing our identity in that process.
 Almost three years later, the fear proved to be unfounded.
 We just needed to make our values explicit.
 And so we sat together and started to describe what we really liked about our culture.
 60 minutes later, our values were distilled.
 Here they are:

 Trust is key

 We’re hired by clients to analyze their problems and advise them on the results and implications.
-If our clients do not trust the analysis or the data scientist, the project is without value.
-As such, being trustworthy is very much related to the DNA of a good data scientist.
+If our clients do not trust the output or the data expert, the project is without value.
+As such, being trustworthy is very much related to the DNA of a good data professional.
 Our focus on being trustworthy is linked to being reliable, honest and transparent, both towards each other, and towards clients and partners.

-It is crucial to enter an analysis with an open mind – it makes no sense to perform an analysis if you already know which answer you want in the end.
-This again is a key trait of a good data scientist, so it has always been naturally present in our team.
+It is crucial to enter a project with an open mind – it makes no sense to perform an analysis if you already know which answer you want in the end.
+This again is a key trait of a good data expert, so it has always been naturally present in our team.
 In case of doubt, we keep an open mind and run an experiment.